Light Dark Matter in a Blazar-heated Universe: Plasma instability and IGM heating

 The intergalactic medium undergoes a plethora of heating and cooling processes, the efficiency of which depends on the local overdensity.
 Defining the matter overdensity as $\delta = (\rho - \overline{\rho})/\overline{\rho}$, with $\rho$ being the density at a given location, and $\overline{\rho}$ the cosmic mean density, the thermal evolution of the IGM is best described as the phenomenological relation:

-where $\gamma^{\prime}$ denotes the index of the tight power law, often characterised as the equation of state for the IGM, $T$ is the temperature of the IGM at a given redshift $z$, and the temperature at present day $T_{0} \sim 1.5 \times 10^{4}~\mathrm{K}$ \citep{mcquinn2016evolution}.
+where $\gamma^{\prime}$ denotes the index of the tight power law, often characterised as the equation of state for the IGM, $T$ is the temperature of the IGM at a given redshift $z$, and the mean density temperature profile, $T_{0}$ \citep{mcquinn2016evolution}.
 The thermal evolution of the IGM at late times is governed by four components: a) cooling due to Hubble expansion, b) increase in entropy due to structure formation, c) photoionization, photoheating and various other redshift-dependent processes, and d) heating of the IGM through other mechanisms \citep{mcquinn2016evolution}.
 The IGM temperature as a function of redshift and therefore time is then \citep{mcquinn2016intergalactic}:

 where the first term on the RHS denotes Hubble cooling due to the expansion of the universe.
 Overdensity is represented by $\Delta$ and $n_{\mathrm{bary}}$ is the baryon number density.
 The blazar heating term is expressed as $\dot{Q}_{B}$, and all other standard heating and cooling processes are expressed in units of 3860 K per free particle per Gyr, which add to the third term in the RHS as $\Sigma_{\mathrm{std}}$ such that \citep{mcquinn2016evolution}